UCLL-PR2/exercises/todo/testing/08-dependency-injection/assignment.md

 We now have two calendars:

 * `Calendar` will be used in production, that is, the code that ends up running on the end user's machine.
-* `ManualCalendar` will come in handy during testing as it allows us to easily set the date.
+* `CalendarStub` will come in handy during testing as it allows us to easily set the date.

 ## Other Examples